LEGION OF SUPER-HEROES

 Pete also met the Legion of Super-Heroes.
 His first encounter was with Ultra Boy, who'd been sent to the 20th century as his test for Legion membership.
 He and the Legion's mentor, Marla Latham attempted to uncover Superboy's secret identity.
 Later, Ultra Boy and Marla made Pete an honorary Legionnaire as a reward for being Superboy's loyal friend.
 (Superboy v.1 #100) Pete also visited the Legion in the 30th century and participated in a contest to determine the new Legion leader.
 (Adventure Comics #323)

-He and Lana Lang (who was also awarded honorary membership, as Insect Queen), were captured by the evil Mordru, along with a group of Legionnaires who came to the 20th century to escape the magician.
+He and Lana Lang (who later became a Legion reservist, as Insect Queen), were captured by the evil Mordru, along with a group of Legionnaires who came to the 20th century to escape the magician.
 Mordru put them on "trial" but they ultimately escaped with the help of Dream Girl and the White Witch.
 (Adventure #370)

 After Clark moved to Metropolis, Pete married and had a son, Jon Ross.
 (Action Comics #457) Their friendship was tested to the breaking point when Jon was kidnapped by the warlike alien Nyrvnian race.
 The Legion then came to persuade Superman not to rescue the boy because he and the Nyrvnians were destined to one day help Earth repel an invasion from another galaxy.
 When Superman failed to return with Jon, his friendship with Pete was destroyed.
 (Superman also learned at this time that Pete Ross knew his secret identity.)
 (DC Comics Presents #13)

 After the Crisis on Infinite Earths, it was said that Superboy had come from a "Pocket Universe" created by the Time Trapper.
 Outside this universe, Superman's history was completely rewritten so that he had never been Superboy.
 But in the Pocket, life went on as usual.
 The Legion eventually discovered this anomaly, which led them and Superman to investigate it.
 (Legion v.3 #37-38) By this time, the Pocket Universe Superboy was under the thumb of the Time Trapper and Pete Ross warned the Legionnaires to flee and avoid him.
 (Superman v.2 #8)